mattdho/vibe-coders-guide-to-the-singularity-or-what-to-do-when-the-robots-take-your-job/01-bullshit-jobs-age-of-automation.md

 Don't wait for your company to figure out which jobs are valuable.
 By then, the valuable jobs will be taken and the bullshit jobs will be automated.

 The goal isn't to eliminate all bullshit from your work—that's impossible in most organizations.
 The goal is to ensure that when the automation wave hits your company, you're doing work that's too valuable to eliminate.

 ---

+## Notes

+⁵ Graeber, David. *Bullshit Jobs: A Theory*.
+New York: Simon & Schuster, 2018, pp. 1-15.
+Graeber's central thesis was that a significant portion of jobs in modern economies serve no productive purpose but exist to maintain the appearance of full employment and social hierarchy.

+⁶ Ibid., pp. 27-42.
+Graeber's five-category taxonomy of bullshit jobs was based on hundreds of testimonials from workers describing their meaningless roles across various industries and organizational levels.

+---